nwutils/nw-programmatic-folder-select/README.md

 Similar to `<input type="file" nwdirectory>` but with just JavaScript.

+Compatible with all versions of NW.js (even all the way back to 0.12.3).

 ## Installation

 ```
 npm install --save nw-programmatic-folder-select
 ```

 ## Basic Usage